 Many jazz bassists might also be in the market for an affordable upright bass, so they can expand their sound options for playing with big bands or small combos.
 “Cheap” is a relative term when it comes to a sizeable instrument like an upright bass.
-The options below all come in at under $1,000, and are versatile enough for any playing setting.
+The options below are all versatile enough for any playing setting.

 These are, in our humble opinion, the 5 best cheap upright basses on the market:

 Cecilio 1/2CDB-100 Upright Double Bass

 This is the most affordable of the double bass options you’re likely to find.
 The Cecilio CDB-100 is an excellent option for the student player for a host of reasons beside the price.
 The most important of these is the fact that it’s fully adjustable to fit a wide range of player heights and builds.
 The height of the bridge can be adjusted using a thumb wheel to fit the position that’s most comfortable for you.
 It can then be further adjusted to grow with the student throughout their playing years.